-- 2.65 Sites included in the Land Availability Assessment will be categorised on the following basis: - Unsuitable and/or Unachievable - Deliverable within 0-5 years either 'now' or 'subject to policy change' - Developable beyond 5 years - 2.66 The appendices to this report contains the following information: - The LAA Methodology Flowchart - Site Plans - Bassetlaw Land Availability Plan Housing Trajectory (2020 to 2038) - A list of assessed LAA potential housing sites without planning permission (Appendix C, D, E, F, G, and H), cross-referenced to location maps (Appendix B).
+- 2.65 Sites included in the Land Availability Assessment will be categorised on the following basis: - Unsuitable and/or Unachievable - Deliverable within 0-5 years either 'now' or 'subject to policy change' - Developable beyond 5 years - 2.66 The appendices to this report contains the following information: - The LAA Methodology Flowchart - Site Plans - Bassetlaw Land Availability Plan Housing Trajectory (2020 to 2038) - A list of assessed LAA potential employment sites without planning permission (Appendix L) - A list of assessed LAA potential housing sites without planning permission (Appendix D, E, F, G, H, I, J and K), cross-referenced to location maps (Appendix B).
 This consists of: - an assessment of each site in terms of its suitability for development, availability and achievability; - Reasoned justification where sites have not been taken forward for further consideration as a site allocation.